 Seeing a group of chimpanzees in Gombe National Park wandering through the forest.

-Even after seeing the chimpanzees the national park itself is beautiful for hiking in and you will come across remote waterfalls and beautiful untouched forest.
+Even after seeing the chimpanzees, the national park itself is beautiful for hiking in and you will come across remote waterfalls and beautiful untouched forest.

 Waterfall while hiking in Gombe National Park.

-You have the option to camp on the beach near the park but a day trip along Lake Tanganyika to Gombe National Park and hiking there for the day to see the chimpanzees is the perfect way to do it.
+You have the option to camp on the beach near the park, but a day trip along Lake Tanganyika to Gombe National Park and hiking there for the day to see the chimpanzees is the perfect way to do it.

 Getting to Kigoma in the first place is a mission!

-You can fly and save a lot of time and hassle, but if you’re on a budget then you will need to take a very uncomfortable bus ride for over 18 hours from Arusha via Dodoma, or bus Arusha to Dodoma and change to a train there.
+You can fly and save a lot of time and hassle, but if you’re on a budget then you will need to take a very uncomfortable bus ride for over 18 hours from Arusha via Dodoma, or a bus from Arusha to Dodoma and change to a train there.

 If coming from Dar es Salaam you can take a train all the way.
 More on train travel in Tanzania.

-If you decide to head to Lake Victoria Mwanza is the main town there and where you should head to first.
+If you decide to head to Lake Victoria then Mwanza is the main town there and where you should head to first.